Copyright in a thesis

-La Trobe University provides immediate public access to both print and electronic forms of all theses UNLESS the author requests the University to restrict access.
-Requests for restrictions must be approved by the Chair, Board of Graduate Studies, who will determine the duration of restricted access.
+La Trobe University provides access to the digital copy of the theses UNLESS the author requests the University to restrict access.
+Requests for restrictions must be approved by the DVC Graduate Research who will determine the duration of restricted access.

 Students must also ensure that the content being used is not copyright infringing content (unauthorized content from the Internet or pirated material).

 Permissions from copyright owners to use their work may include a fee, a commercial or non-commercial licence (including an open access license like creative commons or GNU-GPL software licenses) for the materials that are included within the thesis.
 Students will need to meet the requirements of the licenses or permission and abide by any limitations or restrictions imposed by the license or permission.

 Any content that has not been created by the student will require permission and includes: